2007 Bersih rally

 The 2007 Bersih rally was a rally held in Kuala Lumpur, Malaysia, on 10 November 2007.
 The aim of this walk was to campaign for electoral reform.
-It was precipitated by allegations of corruption and discrepancies in the Malaysian election system that heavily favour the ruling political party, Barisan Nasional, which has been in power since Malaysia achieved its independence in 1957.
+It was precipitated by allegations of corruption and discrepancies in the Malaysian election system that heavily favour the ruling political party, Barisan Nasional, which had been in power since Malaysia achieved its independence in 1957.

 Much of the publicity for the rally was distributed through online media and blogs.
 Initially, the organisers planned to have a gathering point at Dataran Merdeka square.
 However, it was later revealed that this was a red herring to distract the police.
 The locations of the four gathering points were only released the day before the protests by word of mouth, mobile phones and emails.

 Consequently, the rally began with gatherings of people at four locations: Sogo department store, Masjid India, Masjid Negara and Pasar Seni.
 These four groups of people combined into a single group on their march towards the palace gates to hand over a memorandum to the King demanding electoral reform.
 Early estimates put the number of attendees between 10,000 and 40,000.
 Plans called for 100,000 people to join in the rally, and there are claims that this number was indeed achieved, as the many early estimates failed to include those who simultaneously gathered at different locations and those that were barred by police from continuing the walk.
 The title of the rally is derived from the name of the organizers, BERSIH (Coalition for Clean and Fair Elections).
 The word "bersih" means clean in Malay.

-Before the Bersih rally, there was a Reformasi Movement in September 1998 caused by the sacking of previous Deputy Prime Minister, Anwar Ibrahim.
+Before the Bersih rally, there was a Reformasi Movement in September 1998 caused by the sacking of previous deputy prime minister, Anwar Ibrahim.
 It has massively formed a noteworthy change in the political scene in Malaysia.
 Supporters from all over went down to the lanes to show and bolster the call for Reformasi, which was driven by Anwar Ibrahim.
 Gigantic and exceptional demonstrations occurred in Kuala Lumpur and other major cities.
 A fascinating angle to note, in the meantime, the administration of Malaysia is endlessly grasping the universe of Information Technology.
 The Multimedia Super Corridor (MSC) denoted a fresh start for Malaysia, as it looks to be a world leader in Information Technology.